 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

-Contiki is great for a particular travel audience.
-Generally, it’s aimed at younger budget-minded travelers 18 to 35 year olds.
-Contiki has hundreds of tours operating all around the globe and their whole thing is ‘social travel’.
-This is for those that want to soak in the cultural side of the destination and dive deep into the local nightlife as well.
-It makes sense any 18 – 35 year old looking to travel on a budget and party at the same time.
-Let us take a deeper dive this Contiki Review and see if it’s the right fit for you.
+Contiki is great for a particular audience; generally speaking it’s aimed at the 18 to 35-year-old traveler looking to party!
+Frankly speaking, Contiki’s whole thing is ‘social travel. ’ This is for those who want to soak in culture and dive right into the local nightlife as well.
+My Contiki review will take a deeper dive into Contiki to see if it’s the right fit for you.

 What is Contiki?

-Founded in 1962 Contiki is a New Zealand-based tour company catering to the 18 to 35 year old market.
-The idea came from the founder looking to travel on a tight budget yet still have fun and see Europe.
-Currently, they operate over 300 tours around the world so it’s easy for anyone to find a cool trip anywhere on the globe.
-I need to mention they won’t allow travelers over the age of 35 to join their tours.
+Founded in 1962 Contiki is a New Zealand-based tour company catering to the 18 to 35-year-old market.
+The idea came from the founder looking to travel on a tight budget yet still have fun (party) and see Europe.
+Currently, they operate over 350 tours around the world so it’s easy for anyone to find a great trip anywhere on the globe.

 Let me say right now that the average age for a Contiki traveler is 18 to 27.

-Contiki Guides: They round up the whole group in the lobby of the hotel / hostel and they take you on the tour.
+Guides: When you land, you’ll have to get local transport to your hotel.
+From there you’ll meet your group somewhere at the hotel or hostel lobby.
+All you do is introduce yourselves your guide will collect whatever information he needs and then you’re off to an evening dinner and drinks.
 Yes, they’re like the chaperones we had during a school trip.
-With one difference, they’re all young and they too want to party.
-They will take you around the city and do a pub crawl, hit up a club or some really cool local spot.
+With one difference: they’re all young and want to party.
+They will take you around the city and do a pub crawl, hit up a club, or some really cool local spot.

-Food: Breakfast is provided on all the tours however from what I remember lunch and dinner was all on you.
-To save money you can catch some street food that is delicious and cheap.
+Food: Breakfast is provided on all the tours however lunch and dinner are all on you.
+I saved money by loading up on the breakfast buffet and eating street food (beer and brats).

-Drinking and Partying: As you probably already know Contiki definitely has a partying atmosphere however I strongly suggest those 18 to 20 years old travelers to perhaps hold off on going to the US.
-The legal drinking age in the US is 21 and it’s strictly enforced.
+Drinking and Partying: As you probably already know Contiki has a partying atmosphere.
+However, I strongly suggest that 18 to 20-year-old travelers hold off on going to the US.
+The legal drinking age in the USA is 21 and it’s strictly enforced.
 I’ve had many of my Australian travel mates say that when they visited the US the younger travelers couldn’t visit any bars or clubs.

-The negative part was the bus transportation from Berlin to Prague, it was a 5 hour drive so we lose most of the morning.
+After saying goodbye to Berlin we hopped on the bus to Prague.
+The negative part was the bus ride from Berlin to Prague, it took nearly 5 hours so we lost most of the morning.

 Final Thoughts On Contiki: